 User interface

 The web UI is designed for auditors working with the results of the calculation of automatic risk indicators and with checklists.
 This web page consists of various information indicators, charts and tabular data that use the results of the calculation of automatic risk indicators and transactional public procurement data as data sources.
 It includes filtering tools to drill down on the displayed data in accordance with the requirements of the end-user.
-Also, part of the interface allows managing the checklists during the audit activities through the user's cabinet.
+Also, part of the interface allows managing the checklists during the audit activities through the auditor’s workspace developed as a part of the web UI. .

 Results and future expectations

 As a result of the project, the new audit methodology for electronic public tenders was developed and piloted.
 The Kyrgyz Republic Chamber of Accounts now has a data-driven audit methodology and the public procurement data analytical infrastructure to support their audits.
-The methodology and the analytical tools enable a previously impossible level of risk analysis of procurement spending within the country and at various stages of the digital procurements audit cycle and the eProcurement audit methodology is ready to be implemented in other EBRD countries.
+The methodology and the analytical tools enable a previously impossible level of risk analysis of procurement spending within the country and at various stages of the digital procurements, audit cycle and the eProcurement audit methodology are ready to be implemented in other EBRD countries.

 In terms of the goals set for the project, the new audit methodology and analytical tool: